nrdvana/perl-XS-Tricks/doc/premium-xs-1.md

 };
 ```

-This struct is static, so only one exists in the entire program.
-It's just metadata
+You only need one static inctance for each type of magic your module creates.
+It's just
-telling perl how to handle your particular type of extension magic.
+metadata telling perl how to handle your particular type of extension magic.
+The ifdefs
+are from past versions of the struct that had fewer fields, though if your module is
+requiring perl 5.8 you can assume 'copy' and 'dup' exist, and from 5.10 'local' always
+exists as well.

 Next, the recipe to attach it to a new Perl object: